BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 .. code:: sh

    $ do_cadfaelbrew_setup
-   NOTICE: CadfaelBrew is now setup !
+   NOTICE: Cadfaelbrew is now setup !
 ..

 You can check the location and version of core software utilities: